beojan/atlas-mpl/README.rst

 they take ``bins`` before the histogram argument.
 Alternate versions of these functions are therefore provided in the ``uhi`` module.

+As a result of this support, the histogram objects returned by `Uproot 4 <https://github.com/scikit-hep/uproot4>`__ can be plotted directly, as can `Boost-Histogram <https://github.com/scikit-hep/boost-histogram>`__  histograms and `Hist <https://github.com/scikit-hep/hist>`__ objects (once the relevent PRs are merged into those repositories).

 TeXLive and Fonts Needed
 ------------------------
 When using the ATLAS style, text is typeset using LaTeX.
 A working TeXLive installation providing the following is required: